(c) 2024 PillSync.com

 Risk From Radiation Exposure

-Advise patients to minimize radiation exposure to household contacts during and after treatment with LUTATHERA consistent with institutional good radiation safety practices and patient management procedures [see Dosage and Administration (2.1), Warnings and Precautions (5.1)].
+Advise patients and/or caregivers to minimize radiation exposure to household contacts during and after treatment with LUTATHERA consistent with institutional good radiation safety practices and patient management procedures [see Dosage and Administration (2.1), Warnings and Precautions (5.1)].

 Myelosuppression